TurquoiseApps/Fowchart_GCD/README.md

 # Greatest Common Divisor Flowchart

 ## Description
 Given two positive integers.
-This flowcharts calculates and prints their greatest common divisor (GCD).
+This flowchart calculates and prints their greatest common divisor (GCD).
 The program is user-friendly.

 ## Wiki